 Data, especially government data, should be freely available and open.
 It should be free to be used, modified, and shared by anyone for any purpose.
-We promote the release of data under open data licences to make it available to everyone who wants and needs it.

 For Open Data Day 2017, we asked the OpenUp staff to weigh in on why Open Data is important and what it means to them.